THEDEVIOUS1/CHUWI-MINIBOOK-HACKINTOSH/README.md

 ## Setting resolutions over 1080p
-1. flash modified bios (format usb stick to fat 32, copy files inside of folder to root of drive then reboot)
+1. flash modified bios *warning-possibility of windows serial key lost so proceed with caution* (format usb stick to fat 32, copy files inside of folder to root of drive then reboot)
 2. enter bios using f7(fn + 7) then go to chipset -> system agent -> graphics configuration -> dvmt pre-allocated and change to 64mb
 3. either delete config.plist and rename config4k.plist to config.plist OR select config4k at clover boot screen under options